 Arrival in Kathmandu airport (1340m) and transfer to the Hotel.

 Experience a grand adventure when you take a trip to the Makalu Base Camp Trek.
-Placed on the lap of the great Himalayan range, the Mt.
-Makalu is the fifth largest summit of the world and has a height of 8463m.
+Placed on the lap of the great Himalayan range, Mt.
+Makalu is the fifth-largest summit of the world and has a height of 8463m.

 The Makalu Base Camp Trek is situated near the Barun Pokhari Lake, at 4860 meters high.
 The trek cannot be categorized under normal trekking because the journey will also involve some steep walk on rock and snow.